BrandEmbassy/interview/README.md

 * Running tests also as part of build
 * Resolve duplication in webpack.config.js and webpack.config.dev.js
 * Using Immutable.js to enforce immutability of the state
+* Each contact should have an id so we can generate "key" attributes for react and sync with the server better.
+* Phone number handling should be smarter.
+Now it doesn't handle international numbers and doesn't reflect locales.